CUBRID/cubrid-manual/en/intro.rst

 *   **JSON**

     JavaScript Object Notation (JSON) has become the de facto standard for data-interchanging.
 JSON, one of the semi-structured data, is not allowed to reside in the relational data model.
-In CUBRID, However, you can create and query JSON documents using :ref:`SQL functions for JSON<json-fn>`. and you can define a :ref:`JSON data type<json-data-type>` column and stores a JSON document into the column.
+In CUBRID, however, you can create and query JSON documents using :ref:`SQL functions for JSON<json-fn>`. you can define a :ref:`JSON data type<json-data-type>` column and stores a JSON document into the column.

 *   **Inheritance**